 If you like to clone a staging site created with WP STAGING, you first need to tell WP STAGING that the cloned staging site is allowed to be cloned.

 You can follow one of the two options to do so:

 - Create an empty file named

-.wp-staging-cloneableand add it into the root folder of your staging site by using a file manager plugin or FTP.
+.wp-staging-cloneableand add it into your staging site’s root folder using a file manager plugin or FTP.

 Alternatively, you can create a little modification in the database table